wpendl99/.github/profile/essentials/git/git.md

 ## Commit often

-You will be required to have at least 4 commits for each assignment that you submit in order to get full credit.
-Commonly, this will be an initial commit that contains empty project files, followed by commits at each functional milestone, and then final commit for the working project.
+You will be required to have at least 4 commits for each project that you submit in order to get full credit.
+Commonly, this will be an initial commit that contains empty project files, followed by commits at each functional milestone, and then a final commit for the working project.
 Committing your code often is an important practice for you to develop.
-It protects your from losing your work, allows access from anywhere, makes it so you can quickly share changes, reduces conflicts with your peers, and enables you to efficiently explore different possibilities.
-This also helps proves the originality of your work.
+It protects you from losing your work, allows access from anywhere, makes it so you can quickly share changes, reduces conflicts with your peers, and enables you to efficiently explore different possibilities.
+This also enables others to review the progression of your development efforts in order to prove the originality of your work.

 Remember to make meaningful commit messages that describe the **what** and **why** of the changes made.
 Here is a [good post](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/) on how make meaningful commit messages.

 ## VS Code and Git